Atinos31/Speaky/README.md

     - Clear interactive buttons used for a effortless user journey.

 ## Navigation Bar
-*  The Navigation bar set to sticky position is visible at the top for each section, Its fully responsive and changes to a humburger menu once on mobile devices.
 * Navigation Scheme On the left side there is a logo and it can be used a nav link to the home section.
-* The header at the center top of the page and it is meant to be remain at a fixed position as the logo
-* The button to choose voice is on the right top of the page.
+* The toggle button  for users to choose voice is on the right top of the page.

 ## Main
 ### The main are consists of two sections: